Chair for Globalisation and Legal Pluralism

 Transitional Justice (TJ)

-In this field, we examine legal and societal processes of coming to terms with serious human rights violations.
-Our research approach explores the interactions between global developments and local practices of TJ, critically questioning standardized models from an interdisciplinary perspective.
+In this research area, we study legal and societal processes of reckoning with a past marked by severe human rights violations.
+Our research approach highlights the interactions between global developments and local practices of TJ, scrutinising standardised models from a critical, interdisciplinary perspective.

 Research projects

-The project comparatively examines how legal scholarship in Germany and Japan positioned itself under authoritarian regimes between 1930 and 1955 and contributed to the ideological transformation of law.
-It also analyzes the role of legal scholarship in the democratic transition after 1945.
+The project is a comparative study of how legal scholars in Germany and Japan positioned themselves between 1930 and 1955 under authoritarian regimes, and how jurisprudence contributed to the ideological transformation of law.
+It also analyses the role of legal scholarship in the democratic transition after 1945.